dyanagi/richnote_react/README.md

 ### Videos

-Watch the demo on Youtube at <https://youtu.be/vL9yHQR1ddU>.
+Watch a demo video on Youtube at <https://youtu.be/vL9yHQR1ddU>.

 ### Screenshots